NeillCC/restEnvClient/README.md

 # restEnvClient
 Simple program to run a DHT11/22 Sensor on a esp32 Devboard.
 On start, a WiFi network is created and protected by "password".
-After joining you can configure the permanent
+After joining you can configure:
 - WiFi SSID
 - WiFi password
 - HomeAssistant server